 In addition, we were tasked by the legislature to lay out the process for a proposed expansion of home visiting across the state of Washington.

-For more information, visit Thrive Washington Home Visiting Services Account.
+For more information, visit Ounce Washington Home Visiting Services Account.

 A primary funding source of the home visiting program in Washington State is the federal Maternal, Infant Early Childhood Home Visiting Program, MIECHV.
 Since 2010, Washington has received several formula and competitive grants to both fund existing programs and expand the programs reach across the state.
 Read more